 The primarily element to these systems are the springs.
-There are many different springs involved, but these all serve to support the vehicle’s movement.
 By compressing and extending, they can keep the car in an even position, even when the tyres are moving up and down over difficult terrain.
-The downside to this, however, is that the vertical movements often cause the vehicle to sway uncomfortably.
-For this reason, the springs work in unison with shock absorbers.
+The downside to this, however, is that the vertical movements often make the vehicle sway uncomfortably.
+For this reason, the springs work together with shock absorbers.

 Car suspension systems and shock absorbers are vital in creating comfort for the driver and passengers.